 The museum, library and headquarters of the Dickens Fellowship – and the house where Dickens lived from 1837-39 – allows visitors a glimpse of how the writer worked and how people lived in Victorian London.

 Are you sitting comfortably?
-Then let us begin our tale of literary London...
-Actually, it’s not really a tale, it’s more a one-stop shop for all our favourite book-based things to do in the city.
-No end, no beginning, just books.
-From literary landmarks and London’s best bookshops, to talks, events and anything else you can shake a hardback at, rummage through our guide to London for book-lovers and go get story hunting.
+Then let us begin… our tale of literary London.
+Actually, it’s not really a tale, it’s more a one-stop-shop for all our favourite book-based things to do in the city.
+No beginning, no middle, no end.
+Just books.
+From literary landmarks and London’s best bookshops, to talks, events and anything else you can shake a hardback at, browse our guide to London for book-lovers and go get story hunting.

 Our guide to the best 100 children’s books ever.